cdktf/cdktf-provider-snowflake/docs/database.go.md

 Number of days for which Snowflake retains historical data for performing Time Travel actions (SELECT, CLONE, UNDROP) on the object.

-A value of 0 effectively disables Time Travel for the specified database, schema, or table.
+A value of 0 effectively disables Time Travel for the specified database.
+Default value for this field is set to -1, which is a fallback to use Snowflake default.
 For more information, see Understanding & Using Time Travel.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.86.0/docs/resources/database#data_retention_time_in_days Database#data_retention_time_in_days}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.87.0/docs/resources/database#data_retention_time_in_days Database#data_retention_time_in_days}

 ---